arunas-cesonis/live-sampler/README.md

 - once recording stops, buffer is trimmed to the length of the recording.
 - playback can be started while recording is still in progress
 - initial playback offset is determined by the length of the buffer when playback is started
+- global playback speed multiplier is applied to all active and new voices
+- note pitch changes speed multiplier for individual voices:
+- +1 octave = note speed will be global speed * 2.0
+- -1 octave = note speed will be global speed * 0.0
+- -2 octaves = note speed will be global speed * -1.0

 Plugin parameters

 - Volume - output volume mulpilier
 - Speed - playback speed multiplier.
 Applied to all active and new voices
 - Will record (recording mode) - toggles between recording modes:
   -- Always on - recording is always on, buffer contains audio of last bar played -- When note C-2 is held (note triggered) - recording is only on when note C-2 (or note 0 in MIDI) is held.
 This mode is described in section above
 - Attack - time in which playback volume is ramped up from 0 to 1 (linearly).
 Starts on note-on event
 - Decay - time in which playback volume drops up from 1 to 0 (linearly).
 Starts on note-off event
 - Pass through - disables/enables playing back incoming audio while no buffer playback voices are active